ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 **Note: This trace flag applies to SQL Server 2019 (15.x) and higher builds.**<br />
 Link: [Docs Trace Flags]
 Link: https://docs.microsoft.com/en-gb/sql/relational-databases/indexes/columnstore-indexes-data-loading-guidance
 Scope: global only

+<a id="11068"></a>
+#### Trace Flag: 11068
+Function: Uses the configured max degree of parallelism (MAXDOP) value for columnstore index insert operations.
+For more information on overriding degrees of parallelism, see the [Query Processing Architecture Guide](https://docs.microsoft.com/en-gb/sql/relational-databases/query-processing-architecture-guide#overriding-degrees-of-parallelism).
+**Important: This trace flag is only effective if trace flag [11064](#11064) is also enabled.**<br />
+**Important: Use this trace flag when faster data loads are preferred over maintaining [columnstore segment](https://docs.microsoft.com/en-gb/sql/relational-databases/indexes/columnstore-indexes-overview#column-segment) quality.
+For example, using this trace flag when loading 1,048,577 rows into a columnstore may result in more than one compressed rowgroup, if the insert operation is executing in parallel mode.
+Without this trace flag, the insert operation would result in one compressed rowgroup.**<br />
+**Note: This trace flag applies to SQL Server 2019 (15.x) and higher builds.**
+Scope: global only